OpenLMIS/openlmis-referencedata/demo-data/README.md

     * Requisition Create
     * PoDs Manage
   * users:
-    * administrator - has this role for Family Planning & Essential Meds at SN1/FP Approval point and SN2/EM Approval point
+    * administrator - has this role for Family Planning & Essential Meds at SN1/FP approval point and SN2/EM approval point
-    * srmanager2, srmanager4 - has this role for Family Planning & Essential Meds
+    * srmanager2, srmanager4 - has this role for Family Planning & Essential Meds at home facility
-    * srmanager1 - has this role for Family Planning
+    * srmanager1 - has this role for Family Planning at home facility
-    * srmanager3 - has this role for Essential Meds
+    * srmanager3 - has this role for Essential Meds at home facility
     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
-    * vsrmanager1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
 2. Store Manager
   * rights:
     * Requisition View
     * Requisition Delete
     * Requisition Authorize
   * users:
-    * administrator - has this role for Family Planning & Essential Meds at home facility and SN2/EM Approval point
+    * administrator - has this role for Family Planning & Essential Meds at home facility, SN1/FP approval point and SN2/EM approval point
+    * smanager1 - has this role for Family Planning at home facility
-    * smanager2, smanager4 - has this role for Family Planning & Essential Meds
+    * smanager2 - has this role for Family Planning at home facility and SN1/FP approval point & for Essential Meds at home facility and SN2/EM approval point
-    * smanager1 - has this role for Family Planning
+    * smanager3 - has this role for Essential Meds at home facility
-    * smanager3 - has this role for Essential Meds
+    * smanager4 - has this role for Family Planning & Essential Meds at home facility
     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
-    * vsrmanager1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
 3. District Storeroom Manager
   * rights:
     * Requisition View
     * Requisition Approve
   * users:
-    * administrator - has this role for Family Planning & Essential Meds for SN2/EM Approval point and SN1/FP Approval point
+    * administrator - has this role for Family Planning & Essential Meds at SN2/EM approval point and SN1/FP approval point
-    * dsrmanager - has this role for Family Planning & Essential Meds
+    * dsrmanager - has this role for Family Planning & Essential Meds at SN2/EM approval point and SN1/FP approval point
 4. Program Supervisor
   * rights:
     * Requisition View
     * Requisition Approve
   * users:
-    * administrator - has this role for Family Planning & Essential Meds for SN2/EM Approval point and SN1/FP Approval point
+    * administrator - has this role for Family Planning & Essential Meds at SN2/EM approval point and SN1/FP approval point
-    * psupervisor - has this role for Family Planning & Essential Meds for SN1/FP Approval point supervisory node
+    * psupervisor - has this role for Family Planning & Essential Meds at SN1/FP approval point supervisory node
-    * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * divo1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
-    * rivo - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV)
+    * rivo - has this role for EPI at SN-NIASSA-PROV/Niassa province approval point
 5. Warehouse Clerk
   * rights:
     * Orders View